soumyadg/Bike-Sharing-System/README.md

 2. Outline how/why you selected the features which you used as inputs.
 3. Evaluate your model(s) through multiple metrics.

-We generally expect candidates to spend around 3 hours on the task, depending on your availability**

 Solution :